vishalraj247/NYC_Taxi_Fare_Prediction_Databricks/README.md

 # NYC Taxi Fare Prediction Using Databricks

 ## Overview
-This project focuses on predicting New York City taxi fares using advanced machine learning techniques.
-It leverages the power of Databricks and PySpark to process and analyze large datasets of taxi trips.
+This project aims to predict taxi fares in New York City using machine learning and deep learning techniques.
+The data is sourced from the New York City Taxi and Limousine Commission (TLC), which includes extensive records from yellow and green taxi cabs.

+## Dataset
+- **Source:** New York City Taxi and Limousine Commission (TLC)
+- **Scope:** Records from Jan 2019 to Apr 2022, including pick-up and drop-off dates/times, locations, distances, fares, and more.
+- **Yellow Cabs:** Iconic NYC taxis with comprehensive city coverage.
+- **Green Cabs:** Taxis operating in designated areas outside the central city.

 ## Objectives
-- **Accurate Fare Prediction:** Develop models to predict taxi fares with high precision, aiming to minimize the Root Mean Square Error (RMSE).
+- **Fare Prediction:** Develop accurate models to predict taxi fares using historical data.
-- **Algorithm Optimization:** Utilize and refine Random Forest and Gradient-Boosted Trees Regressor models for better prediction accuracy.
-- **Deep Learning Integration:** Enhance fare predictions by incorporating deep learning techniques.
+- **Data Challenges:** Address data type issues, such as the 'airport_fee' field in the yellow taxi dataset.

 ## Key Features
-- **Data Processing with Databricks:** Efficient handling and processing of large-scale taxi trip data using Databricks.
+- **Data Ingestion and Preparation:** Download and load datasets into Azure Blob Storage, followed by processing on Databricks.
-- **Machine Learning Models:** Application of Random Forest and Gradient-Boosted Trees Regressor models using PySpark.
+- **Machine Learning Models:** Utilize Random Forest and Gradient-Boosted Trees Regressor models using PySpark.
-- **Deep Learning Techniques:** Implementation of deep learning methods to improve prediction accuracy.
+- **Deep Learning Integration:** Apply deep learning techniques to enhance fare prediction accuracy.
-- **Cyclical Feature Encoding:** Innovative use of cyclical feature encoding to capture time-series patterns in taxi fare data.
+- **Cyclical Feature Encoding:** Use cyclical feature encoding for time-series data to capture temporal patterns in fares.
-- **Performance Metrics:** Rigorous evaluation of models using RMSE to measure prediction accuracy.

 ## Technologies Used
+- Azure Blob Storage
 - Databricks
 - Apache Spark (PySpark)
 - Machine Learning (Random Forest, Gradient-Boosted Trees)